 Group addressed MSDUs shall not be transmitted via the GCR-SP delivery method policy if either the Active-PS or FMS delivery methods are active for that group address.

 An AP advertises that a group address stream is subject to GCR-SP within a GCR Response subelement.
 The subelement indicates the start of each Service Period.
 See 10.2.1.5.
-At every scheduled SP, the AP schedules for transmission buffered GCR-SP group addressed frames assigned to that particular group address.
+When the Service Interval field in the Schedule element of the DMS Response frame is greater than 0, at(#2044) every scheduled SP the AP schedules for transmission buffered GCR-SP group addressed frames assigned to that particular group address.

 An AP shall only accept either a GCR-SP or an FMS agreement for a group address stream from a single non-AP STA.

-An AP may use the GCR-SP delivery method for an accepted GCR service when the non-AP STA that requested the GCR service has the Robust AV Streaming bit in the Extended Capabilities element set to 1 and the Advanced GCR bit in the Extended Capabilities element set to 1, otherwise the AP shall not use the GCR-SP delivery method for the accepted GCR service.
+An AP may use the GCR-SP delivery method for an accepted GCR service when all the non-AP STAs that requested the GCR service for this group address have(#2139) the Robust AV Streaming bit in the Extended Capabilities element set to 1 and the Advanced GCR bit in the Extended Capabilities element set to 1, otherwise the AP shall not use the GCR-SP delivery method for the accepted GCR service.